Personnel

 Contact Luke: [email protected]

-Dr Joan Hanafin is a Sociologist, Educator and Mediator with over 30 years of experience in Irish education and social sciences research.
-She is Visiting Research Fellow with the Inclusion in Education and Society Research Group at Trinity College Dublin and was formerly Senior Lecturer at University College Cork.
+Professor Joan Hanafin is a Sociologist, Educator and Mediator with over 30 years of experience in social sciences research.
+Director of Research at TFRI, TU Dublin, she is also Adjunct Professor at the Department of Sociology, University of Limerick, Visiting Research Fellow with the Inclusion in Education and Society Research Group at Trinity College Dublin and was Senior Lecturer at University College Cork.
 Educated at Trinity College Dublin, National University of Ireland Galway, University of Limerick, University College Dublin, and Université Paris 7, she studied languages, music, psychology, education, and sociology.
-She is an expert on listening and a certified innovator.
-Her work on inclusion, gender, families and education, and young people, health and tobacco has been published in the International Journal of Inclusive Education, British Journal of Sociology of Education, Frontiers in Psychology, International Studies in Sociology of Education, Pedagogy, Culture and Society, Higher Education, Progress in Respiratory Research, BMC Public Health, and The Lancet.
-She is currently Principal Investigator of the YETI Project at TFRI which sets out to understand the significance of e-cigarettes in Tobacco Control in young people in Ireland, and effects on Tobacco Free Ireland 2025.
+She is an expert on listening, a certified innovator, and author of several books.
+Her Sociology work on inclusive social justice, families and education has been published in the International Journal of Inclusive Education, British Journal of Sociology of Education, Frontiers in Psychology, International Studies in Sociology of Education, Pedagogy, Culture and Society, and Higher Education, and her Epidemiology work on tobacco control and on young people and substance use has been published in journals such as Progress in Respiratory Research, BMC Public Health, Tobacco Induced Diseases, Scientific Reports, and The Lancet.
+Dr Hanafin is co-Principal Investigator of ESPAD Ireland 2024, the European School Survey Project on Alcohol and other Drugs.
+She is PI of the Disabilities Inequalities & Smoking project and also PI of the project, Nicotine Use in Older Teenagers - An Emerging Public Health Problem.

 Joan on Research Gate